dan10ish/dan10ish.github.io/SETUP_FINDS.md

 NEXT_PUBLIC_SUPABASE_ANON_KEY=eyJhbGc...your-key-here
 ```

-This lets your website fetch TIL entries from Supabase.
+This lets your website fetch Finds entries from Supabase.

 ### 2.3 Keep These Handy for the Shortcut